Skip to content

 Speak a string of text through the currently active TTS voice.

-bool tts_voice::speak(string text, bool interrupt = false);
+bool tts_voice::speak(const string &in text, bool interrupt = false);

 Arguments: